 This unit gets the fabric from the exit J-box and passes it to the winder or plaiter.
 It is consists of a motor, inverter, and hand POT.
 The selector switch is used to select it at the operating panel and other exit operating panels.
 The speed of the roll is synchronized to the rubber belt.

 This unit coupled with the delivery roll with the help of a chain and clutch.
 There is a separate clutch for the plaiter and winder.
 The selector switch for the plaiter and winder in placed at the exit operating panel.
 Both clutches are operated with the 24VDC power supply.

 Rubber Belt Grinding unit

 This unit is installed before the rubber belt and used for the grinding of the rubber belt.
 The motor is coupled with the grinding roll by the gears.
-This is a single speed motor and power connection is in star-delta fashion.
-The controlling panel of grinding unit is installed near the rubber belt and we can turn it ON and OFF from the selector switch at this panel.
+This is a single-speed motor and power connection is in star-delta fashion.
+The controlling panel of the grinding unit is installed near the rubber belt and we can turn it ON and OFF from the selector switch at this panel.

 All the inverters communicate with each other with the help of the CAN communication system.
 There is a CAN communication system installed in the electrical panel which controls the speed of the machine, shrinkage percentage, and inverter frequencies control.